playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 ...
 That's it!

-There's nothing more we need to do inside of our `useWindowSize` consuming component, it simply works transparently as-if we had placed the `useEffect` in the component itself.
+There's nothing more we need to do inside our `useWindowSize` consuming component, it simply works transparently as-if we had placed the `useEffect` in the component itself.

 ```jsx
 const App = () => {